Need help now?

 Online Course

-MH LIT – Mental Health in Action for school leaders
+MH LIT – Mental Health in Action for school administrators

-The MH LIT – Mental Health in Action course is designed to provide school leaders with basic knowledge and information related to mental health, strategies to enhance student mental health, and everyday practices that can be used in the school and classroom.
+The MH LIT – Mental Health in Action course is designed to provide school administrators with basic knowledge and information related to mental health, strategies to enhance student mental health, and everyday practices.

 LEARN about mental health.